ℹ️

 What is a 609 Dispute Letter?

 A 609 Dispute Letter is a formal request to credit bureaus to verify information on your credit report.
-It's named after Section 609 of the Fair Credit Reporting Act (FCRA), which gives you the right to request validation of any information in your credit file.
+Named after Section 609 of the Fair Credit Reporting Act (FCRA), it gives you the legal right to demand validation of any information in your credit file.

-If the credit bureau cannot verify the information, they are legally required to remove it from your credit report.
+If the credit bureau cannot verify the disputed information within 30 days, they are legally required to remove it from your credit report.

 When to Use a 609 Dispute Letter: